seanwo/how-to/minidv2hd.md

 Here are some video encoding comparisons to show the difference between Bicubic, Lanczos, and Artemis LQ upscaling (from 480p to 1080p) on a sample clip taken from a miniDV camcorder.

-Sample upscaling using each method:
+Sample upscaling using each method (see https://ffmpeg.org/ffmpeg-filters.html#subtitles-1 for adding subtitles to comparisons):

 <table>
 	<tr>